moise-mulungu/mixed-react-projects/project-info/teamdm/tech/react/vocabulary/react-vocabulary.md

   * DM: in the context of JSX, "attributes" means props `<MyComponent myProp="I am an attribute of MyComponent" >`
     * the wider meaning of "attribute" is from XML, HTML `<tag attribute="value">`

-## react as a component-based framework/ what is a component?
-components are independent and reusable bits of code.
-They serve the same purpose as JavaScript functions, but work in isolation and return HTML.
-Components come in two types, Class components and Function components.

-// DM: todoMM: let's put this in programming-vocab, even though there is a small mention of React, it is a general concept
 ## mechanisms of reuse
 * A mechanism is reusable, if it can be employed for several *domains* and tasks.
 * DM: todoDM: read more on this. usability UX? usability/reusability balance